zhenik/ern-card-game/README.md

 might cause problems with existing implementations.
 That way everyone was able to commit without fear of causing problem with another student's implementation.

 The main branch for our project was the Development branch.
-We also had a branch called Master, which was dedicated to production code.

 ### Documentation for API's (SWAGGER)
 First make sure to start docker-compose: